 Long gone are the days when you needed an accountant, a large sum of money, and the patience of a saint to set up a company.
-Today, it is possible to incorporate a limited company in the UK for less than £13.00 if you use the services of an online company formation agent.
+Today, it is possible to incorporate a UK limited company for less than £12.00 using the services of an online company formation agent.

 In addition to the low cost of online company formation, your new company could be incorporated and ‘ready to trade’ on the very same day.
 Below, we take a look at the different options available to you.

 Company formation options and costs